Rambalac/ACDDokanNet/Readme.md

 [Dokan.NET](https://github.com/dokan-dev/dokan-dotnet) based driver for Amazon Cloud Drive.
 In other words Amazon Cloud Drive as disk drive in Windows.

-Login is done via default browser, so it does not need you login and password.
+Login is done via default browser, so it does not need your login and password.

 Prerequisites
 -------------